-The team ensures unbiased assessment of examiners' work, while allowing QA is done following a_standardized method QA performance and permits sharing of expertise.
+QA is done following a standardized method and permits sharing of expertise.
 QA examiners appraise the original examiners' decisions for adherence to the Patent Office's search and examination standards.
-Should disagreement ensue between QA examiners, the supervisor is empowered to make a final decision.
 QA examiners are selected from each examination division for a given term, and membership is rotated to allow for involvement of all examiners in QA.
 QA is sampled randomly at 10%, and data are collected for analysis and identification of areas of improvement.
-QA teams_examiners are responsible for raising systemic or major issues warranting a corrective action to the appropriate authority.
+QA examiners are responsible for raising systemic or major issues warranting a corrective action to the appropriate authority.

-The resultant data from both these processes is analyzed quarterly semi annually.
+The resultant data from both these processes is analyzed semi-annually semiannually.
 The data consists of a series of statements which are evaluated by the supervisor or quality assurance examiner as being met or not met on each application.
 These statements are derived from the quality standards.
-Currently, there are 3230 criteria which are applied to each application under review.
-Of these criteria, 15 are considered major criteria (those having serious consequences on the accuracy or clarity of the document under review) and 175 are considered minor criteria (those where errors do not result in the document under review being inaccurate or unable to be understood).
+Currently, there are 30 criteria which are applied to each application under review.
+Of these criteria, 15 are considered major criteria (those having serious consequences on the accuracy or clarity of the document under review) and 15 are considered minor criteria (those where errors do not result in the document under review being inaccurate or unable to be understood).
 Thresholds have been set for the acceptable error rate under each criterion and action has been taken to ensure that training and resources are adapted to meet and reduce error rates.
-Reports and recommendations on data analysis are presented to the Quality Steering Committee every 3-6 months.
+Reports and recommendations on data analysis are presented to the Quality Steering Committee every 6 months.